 General Management of the hotel expressed their delight to Netshare Ireland regarding the efficiency of the GRA Networks team and have noticed a significant improvement in their coverage.
 Off the back of this significant improvement, Netshare Ireland are using the Lough Rynn project success as an example to other hotels in remote locations around Ireland.

-Irish Rail as part of their rail network communications upgrade works, have awarded GRA Networks works as part of the 2-3 year phased roll out of GSM-R – which is the international wireless communications standard for railway communication and applications.
+Irish Rail as part of their rail network communications upgrade works, have awarded GRA Networks Ireland works as part of the 2-3 year phased roll out of GSM-R – which is the international wireless communications standard for railway communication and applications.

-The system, which is used for communication between the train and railway regulation control centres, requires GRA Networks to install a series of Relocatable Equipment Buildings (REB) and telecoms towers.
+The system, which is used for communication between the train and railway regulation control centres, requires GRA Networks Ireland to install a series of Relocatable Equipment Buildings (REB) and telecoms towers.

 The system on installation, will guarantee Irish Rail performance speeds at 310mph, without any communication loss and the system can transmit both data and voice.

-Phase 2 has now commenced, as GRA Networks look to continue to reach the heights expected – by delivering works on time and to the required budget.
+Phase 2 has now commenced, as GRA Networks Ireland look to continue to reach the heights expected – by delivering works on time and to the required budget.